An example driven introduction to probabilistic rough paths: Introduction

-Our contribution here is to identify a smaller class of trees that are well-fitted to the mean-field paradigm.
+Our first contribution in our series of works is to identify a smaller class of trees that are well-fitted to the mean-field paradigm.
 Critically, these trees do not carry any explicit labels for the particles.
 Similar to a McKean-Vlasov equation, which accounts for the state of one typical tagged particle within an infinite population, the trees that we consider below index the iterated integrals on the top of typical tagged small groups of particles (hence regardless of the precise labels carried by those particles).
 This construction is made possibly by retaining the sole clusters formed by the labels of the particles in a standard labelled tree: in brief, two nodes in the same labelled tree are in the same cluster if they are labelled by the same particle index.
 Once the labels of the particles have been erased, we are left with trees equipped with \textit{hyperedges}.
-This idea is at the core of our paper.
+This idea is at the core of our research.

-In particular, it is one of our main result to prove that only a certain type of system of hyperedges is admissible (see Definition \ref{definition:Forests}).
+In particular, it is one of our main result to prove that only a certain type of system of hyperedges is admissible.
 Of course, the fact that some other systems of hyperedges must be ruled out is consistent with our preliminary remark on the need to forget some of the labelled trees when passing from a finite to an infinite population.
-We refer to these trees equipped with hyperedges as \textit{Lions trees}.
-In fact, we will see in the forthcoming work \cite{salkeld2021Probabilistic3} that those trees also appear in higher order expansions of smooth functionals defined on the space of probability measures when implementing Lions' form of differential calculus.
+We refer to trees equipped with these admissible hyperedges as \textit{Lions trees}.
 Our approach is very advantageous as it fits effectively with the symmetric framework of the problem.
-However, the main drawback is the fracturing of the standard Connes-Kreimer co-algebraic structure.
+However, the main drawback is the fracturing of the standard Butcher-Connes-Kreimer co-algebraic structure.
+We provide in Section \ref{section:ProbabilisticRoughPaths} below a comprehensive introduction to such Lions trees.